leafOfTree/WindowTabs/README.md

 It was originally developed by Maurice Flanagan in 2009 and was provided as free and paid versions.
 The author who no longer has time to maintain it has open-sourced it.
 See the original repository: [mauricef/WindowTabs](https://github.com/mauricef/WindowTabs).

 This repository is a fork of [payaneco's repository](https://github.com/payaneco/WindowTabs) which is from [redgis'](https://github.com/redgis/WindowTabs).
-Now, it compiles and runs successfully on both Win7 and Win10.
+Now, it compiles and runs successfully on Win7, Win10 and Win11.

 ## Download